jdegand/rest-countries-api-with-color-theme-switcher/README.md

 - Used matching object to get full names of border - if error - hard to find
 - Margin/Padding issues noticeable on dark mode
 - Accessibility
+- API changed and now requires an api key.
+I deleted my gh-pages branch and removed the link.

 ### Useful resources